"How - are - you - supposed - to - learn - when - the - words - are - spread - out - and - doesn't - sound - like - normal - speech?"

 - The Source mod Black Mesa does this for the opening tram ride now.

-- This was then played with in Portal.
+- This was parodied with in Portal.

 GLaDOS: "Unbelievable!
 You, SUBJECT NAME HERE, must be the pride of SUBJECT HOMETOWN HERE."